The languages section allows you to turn a WordPress site multilingual.

 Customizing language switchers

 To change the flags that appear next to languages, go to the section “Site Languages”, then click on the link “Edit Languages”.
 You can choose a different flag from WPML’s install directory or upload your own.

 WPML lets you choose how to organize contents in different languages.
 You can select between:

-- Different domains per language
+- A different domain per language

-Different domains per language requires configuration in your server’s DNS and Apache configuration.
+A different domain per language requires configuration in your server’s DNS and Apache configuration.
 Read the

 Server setting for languages in different domains FAQ for a complete tutorial.

 The default language is normally also the admin language.
 To see the WordPress admin in a different language, use the Admin language setting.